gaurihuse/github-slideshow/_posts/0000-01-02-gaurihuse.md

 ---
-layout: slide
+layout: After Pull request
-title: "Welcome to our second slide!"
+title: "Hello and Welcome to our second slide! "
 ---
-Your text
+Please go through slide!!
 Use the left arrow to go back!